 School of Construction and the Environment

 Sudip's interests and expertise are in the fields of construction materials and structural engineering.
-His current research interests include durability modelling of concrete structures, investigating different non-destructive test methods for masonry blocks, and looking into the development of testing standards for shotcrete.
+His current research interests include developing alternative cementitious materials, investigating different non-destructive test methods for masonry blocks, and looking into the development of testing standards for shotcrete.
 Alongside his teaching responsibilities at BCIT, he continues to work part-time as a Field Engineer with Metro Testing Laboratories in Burnaby, BC.

 More information can be found by viewing his LinkedIn profile and his list of publications.

 Ph.D, Civil Engineering, University of British Columbia, 2013

 Thesis Title: "The effects of global climate change on carbonation induced corrosion of reinforced concrete structures"

 M.A.Sc, Civil Engineering, University of British Columbia, 2008

 B.A.Sc, Civil Engineering, University of British Columbia, 2004